ivansantiagojr/vim-config/README.md

-echo "# My vimrc file"
+# My vimrc file

+Since I'm learning more about Vim, I decided to share what configs I have been using.